Pandas Replace: The Faster and Better Approach to Change Values of a Column.

 Pandas scan through the dataframe only once in the new method and replace the values as it checks.

-Both results in the following table.
+Both results are in the following table.

 Not to mention, the Replace method is more elegant.
 A different person can find this syntax more readable than the previous one.